 KAMRA is a procedure to reduce the need for reading glasses in people with presbyopia.
-An ultra thin disc (5μm thick) with a small central aperture (1.6 mm diameter) is inserted into the central comea of one eye only, usually the non-dominant eye.
+An ultra thin disc (5μm thick) with a small central aperture (1.6 mm diameter) is inserted into the central cornea of one eye only, usually the nondominant eye.
 This results in an increased depth of focus, which allows simultaneous near and distance vision.